fairlearn/fairlearn/docs/user_guide/mitigation/postprocessing.rst

     }
     >>> plot_threshold_optimizer(threshold_optimizer)

-When calling :code:`predict` :class:`ThresholdOptimizer` uses one of the thresholds at random based on the probabilities :math:`p_0` and :math:`p_1`.
+When calling :code:`predict`, :class:`ThresholdOptimizer` uses one of the

+thresholds at random based on the probabilities :math:`p_0` and :math:`p_1`.
 The results can be interpreted as follows based on the following formula for the probability to predict label 1: